-, of of, British Columbia, [in my capacity as of the Owner and without personal liability (if applicable),] do certify that: 1.
-I am the owner (the "Owner") or authorized signatory of the Owner of (the "Non-Market Housing Unit"), and make this certificate to the best of my personal knowledge.
-2. This certificate is made pursuant to the housing agreement registered as at the Land Title Office (the "Housing Agreement") in respect of the Non-Market Housing Unit.
-3. Unit v ne period from to, the Non-Market Housing was occupied only by the Eligible Tenants (as defined in the Housing Agreement), continue to meet all Eligible Tenant criteria and whose names and current esses appear below: [Nam es, addresses and phone numbers of Eligible Tenants and their employer(s)] 4.
-The rent charged each month for the Non-Market Housing Unit is as follows: (a) the monthly rent on the date three hundred and sixty-five (365) days before this date of this certificate: \$per month; (b) the rent on the date of this certificate: \$; and (c) the proposed or actual rent that will be payable on the date that is ninety (90) days after the date of this certificate: \$ 5.
-I acknowledge and agree to comply with the Owner's obligations under the Housing Agreement, and other charges in favour of the City noted or registered in the Land Title Office against the land on which the Non-Market Housing Unit is situated and confirm that the Owner has complied with the Owner's obligations under the Housing Agreement.
-6. te this Statutory Declaration, conscientiously believing it to be true and knowing that ity of Port Moody will be relying upon the statements made herein.
-[Own er] Signa ature Signature
+I, of , British Columbia, [in my capacity as • y (if applicable),] do certify that: 1. (the "l • , atory of the Owner ofs certificate to the best of my personal 2. at the · • agreement registered as nt") in respect of the Non-Market 3.
+For the period from to, the Non-Market Housing Unit was occupied only by the Eligible Tenants (as defined in the Housing Agreement), who continue to meet all Eligible Tenant criteria and whose names and current addresses appear below: [Names, addresses and phone numbers of Eligible Tenants and their employer(s)] 4.
+The rent charged each month for the Non-Market Housing Unit is as follows: (a) the monthly rent on the date three hundred and sixty-five (365) days before this date of this certificate: \$ per m onth; (b) the rent on the date of of this certificate: \$; and (c) the proposed or actual days after the date of yable on the date that is ninety (90) 5.
+Agree Office that th ement, and other charge against the land on wh es in favour of the Ci nich the Non-Market ner's obligations under the Housing ty noted or registered in the Land Title Housing Unit is situated and confirm bligations under the Housing 6. e this Statutory Declara • believing it to be true and knowing that atements made herein.
+[Own er] Signa atura - Signatu ure